Indemnification Clause: Everything You Need to Know

 Let's assume that you are a software developer and you need to guarantee that your program is not infringing on the IP rights of a third-party.
 You should make sure that the language of the warranty states you are only guaranteeing you haven't infringed on known IP rights.
 If you are not the indemnified party, you should make sure that the clause includes a cap on the number of losses that you will be required to cover.
 Should the other party request a larger cap, you should only give it to them in exchange for a higher price.

 You should also consider investing in professional indemnity insurance.
 If you have one of these insurance policies, damages and legal costs will be covered if you breach a contract.
 If you're having trouble understanding the language in the indemnification clause, or the contract as a whole, you should consult an attorney before signing the contract.

 If you need help understanding the indemnification clause, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.